menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Converse is generally considered to be a blue-collar town.
-39.58% of the Converse workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Converse is a blue-collar town, with 39.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Converse is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Converse who work in maintenance occupations (23.61%), sales jobs (13.19%), and management occupations (6.94%).

 Setting & Lifestyle